neoforged/Documentation/docs/rendering/screens.md

 ### Rendering the Container Screen

 The container screen uses all three strata to submit its elements.
 First, the background stratum submits the background texture by overriding `#extractBackground`.
 Then, the element stratum submits the widgets like before within `#extractContents`, followed by labels in `#extractLabels`.
-Finally, `AbstractContainerScreen` sets up the tooltip to be submitted during the hoverable stratums via `extractTooltip`
+Finally, `AbstractContainerScreen` sets up the tooltip to be submitted during the hoverable strata via `extractTooltip`

 Starting with the background, `extractBackground` is called to submit the background elements of the screen to the background stratum.